mleykamp/BoardGames/PITCHME.md

 @color[red]()<BR>
 @color[blue](Worker Placement)
 @ol[list-bullets-black](false)
-- Summer Worker Placement
+- Actions for Summer.
-- Winter Worker Placement
+- Actions for Winter.
 - Must be able to resolve action to take it.
 - Bonuses are optional.
 @olend